Skip to Main Content

 Cons of using Google Scholar

-• Google Scholar's coverage is is wide-ranging but not comprehensive.
-It can be a research source, but should not be the only source you use.
+• Google Scholar's coverage is wide-ranging but not comprehensive.
+It should not be the only source you use.

 • Uneven coverage in social sciences, better for hard sciences